-Even scores and GPAs require context-comparisons that can help make the numbers meaningful.
-Because data about athletics admissions are not widely available, it is difficult if not impossible to compare the credentials of the student-athletes described in this report to those of student-athletes at other universities.
-Limited comparisons with other UNC-system schools are made possible by the intercollegiate athletics report that is presented annually to the Board of Governors; the most recent annual report is available in Appendix N in the materials of the January 16, 2015, meeting of the board.
-Please note that the information in the Board of Governors document cannot be compared directly to the data contained in the current report, since the two reports cover different periods of time and use different data and different data definitions.
+Because data about athletics admissions are not widely available, it is difficult if not impossible to compare in detail the credentials of the student-athletes described in this report to those of student-athletes at other universities.
+Limited comparisons with other UNC-system schools are made possible by the intercollegiate athletics report that is presented annually to the Board of Governors.
+The next edition of this report will be discussed at a Board of Governors meeting later this year; an abstract of the information submitted by UNC-Chapel Hill was presented to the Board of Trustees in September 2015 and is available here.
+The most recent final Board of Governors report is available in Appendix N in the materials of the January 2015 meeting of the board.
+Please note that the information in Board of Governors reports cannot be compared directly to the data contained in the current report, since the reports cover different periods of time and use different data definitions.